ggokuldas06/smartpower2/README.md

 -Theft or budget breach alerts are sent via Email and shown in Dashboard > Alerts tab.

---Options:
+-- Options:

----Ignore → Mark as anomaly, not theft (model won’t raise alerts for this pattern).
+--- Ignore → Mark as anomaly, not theft (model won’t raise alerts for this pattern).

----Raise → Confirm theft, system continues alerting.
+--- Raise → Confirm theft, system continues alerting.

 ### Future Scope